gurubamal/success_taste/README.md

 > On your hardware (laptop, desktop, server) Secure boot must be disabled from BIOS; also, virtualization should be enabled.

-> Vagrant, VirtualBox, and git should be pre-installed (restart device once after virtual box install).
+> Vagrant, VirtualBox (On Windows 10 - use VirtualBox version 5.4.2 only), and git should be pre-installed (restart device once after virtual box install).
 > Ensure your device doesn't go to sleep when it's idle (while scripts are running), change power, battery settings whereever applicable

 > It is expected that you are connected to internet
-> On Windows, You can use Powershell and run below commands (must be administrator) on powershell:
+> On Windows 10 - use VirtualBox version 5.4.2 only, You can use Powershell and run below commands (must be administrator) on powershell:

 		vagrant plugin update

 		vagrant plugin install vagrant-vbguest

-In Windows (solutions for various issues from users):
->  Ensure your current windows User has full control (default permissions will not work) on the downloaded folder "success_taste"
->
->  Once after you have executed "vagrant up" command;  if your see (VERR_INTNET_FLT_IF_NOT_FOUND) when you run it for the first-time then in windows Run option type "ncpa.cpl" and look for new virtual adaptor Network "virtualbox host-only network" interface;
->  Go to it's properties and uncheck setting "virtualbox ndis6  bridged networking driver"
->  then disable and then enable Adapter for a refresh.

-In Windows (After installation starts -- (solutions for various issues from users):
-> you need to open virtual box and go to File > select > Host Network manager  > select device  (with 192.168.58.0/24 subnet) and specify IPv4 Netmask as 255.255.0.0 and apply Also, NOTE it down it's name and ensure all VMs should have it as.
-2nd network adaptor (what you NOTED) in their VM settings, in 2nd adaptor's advanced settings use promiscuous mode as "Allow All".

 > Run the all the vagarant commands from success_taste Directory (clone it using: git clone https://github.com/gurubamal/success_taste.git)